How a Consent Decree Works and When It's Used

 A consent decree is a formal agreement (contract) created to resolve a dispute between parties without either party admitting blame.
 The decree document is a court order that establishes an enforceable plan for some kind of reform.
 The decree usually includes specific requirements for the organization and deadlines for action.

-It's a way to come to an agreement, signed by the two parties, that has the force of legal approval instead of having a lengthy and costly trial.
-The parties also don't have to deal with the uncertainty of the outcome of a trial.
+It's a way to come to an agreement, signed by the two parties that has the force of legal approval instead of having a lengthy and costly trial.
 Of course, the consent decree can't be given unless the parties can agree.
-Think of it this way: A consent decree is no more than a settlement that contains an injunction (an order to stop doing something).
+Think of it this way: A consent decree is no more than a settlement that contains an injunction (a court order to stop doing something).

 In private sector situations, consent decrees are sometimes called consent judgments; they work the same way.